exyi/diplomka/diplomka/text/3-analysis-3-statistic.md

 The third consideration, **stability on skewed samples** is easy to test by including _“near basepairs”_ reported by FR3D.
 Those are usually pairs which are a bit too much out of plane, a bit too stretched or otherwise deformed.
-Figure [-@fig:relative_stability_ncRR] shows another relative deviation plot, comparing the calculated modes and percentiles on the **cWW G-C** basepairs with the same set with 20% mixed in _near basepairs_.
+[Figure @fig:relative_stability_ncRR] shows another relative deviation plot, comparing the calculated modes and percentiles on the **cWW G-C** basepairs with the same set with 20% mixed in _near basepairs_.
 Absolute magnitude of this effect on H-bond length is again as in the previous point, at about 0.02 Å.

 ![Deviance of modes and percentiles on various parameters of canonical G-C pairs when 20% FR3D _near pairs_ are.
 The error bars show the variance for different measured parameters.](../img/relative_stability_ncRR.svg){#fig:relative_stability_ncRR}